 Tryouts and Eligiblity

-To be eligible to participate in the Junior Lifeguard Program, participants must be from 9 to 15 years old, and pass the swimming requirements.
+To be eligible to register and participate in the Junior Lifeguard Program, participants must be from 9 to 15 years old, and pass the swimming requirements.
 Requirements include:

 - Swim 100 yards in no more than 2 minutes and 15 seconds.

 - Swim underwater for 10 feet.

 Returning JR guards do NOT need to attend a tryout